-A supplier wants to be treated as self employed to reduce their tax costs.
-You are asked to enter false information on the Employment Status Questionnaire so that they will be assessed as self employed
+A supplier wants to be treated as self-employed to reduce their tax costs.
+You are asked to enter false information on the Employment Status Questionnaire so that they will be assessed as self-employed.

 You must not do this - you would be knowingly helping the supplier to evade tax.
 This is a criminal offence.
-If you are in any doubt when completing tax related documentation, contact a member of the Legal Department or a Compliance Officer.
+If you are in any doubt when completing tax related documentation, contact a member of your local Tax Function or Legal Function or a Compliance Officer.